davekinkead/thesis/outline.md

 Of the normative accounts, some simply assume democracy to be required and attempt to show what form is best.
 Others attempt to justify democracy _ab initio_.
 Contemporary accounts tend to fall into the former group, while classical accounts fall into the latter.

-A lit review illustrating these themes...
+I am yet to finalise how this chapter will be structured but I need to address the following themes from the literature:

   - instrumental vs intrinsic
   - transformative vs aggregative
-  - necessary and/or sufficient
+  - necessary vs sufficient justifications

-We can see a few distinct argument forms for justifying democratic authority:
+  - liberal
+  - egalitarian
+  - deliberative
+  - radical

+Almost all accounts of democracy can be viewed through one of the following patterns:

+Instrumentally Sufficient

   1. Democracy brings about good things
   2. Good things are sufficient to warrant authority
   3. Therefore democratic authority is warranted

----
+Intrinsically sufficient

   1. Democracy is good
   2. Good is sufficient to warrant authority
   3. Therefore democratic authority is warranted

----
+Pragmatically necessary

   1. Authority is necessary
   2. Democracy is best/least worst form of authority
-  3. Therefore democractic authority is warranted

----

-  1. Only democracy can bring about the good sufficient to warrant authority
-  2. Therefore democratic authority is warranted
+  3. Therefore democratic authority is warranted

-Some accounts of democratic authority mix all 4

 ## Confusion over Consent